America’s College Enrollment Slump

-However, the for-profit industry’s decline has been just as precipitous.
+However, the for-profit industry’s decline during the Obama Administration was nearly as precipitous.
 According to U.S. News & World Report, during the stretch between the spring semesters of 2014 and 2015, four-year for-profit institutions shrank at a rate of 4.9 percent.
-The rate was 7.4 percent just between the fall and spring semesters of this year.
+The rate was 7.4 percent just between the fall and spring semesters of 2015.

-The recent closure of crooked multi-campus education companies like Corinthian College certainly helped the for-profit college industry to top all other sectors in enrollment losses this year.
+The closure of crooked multi-campus education companies like Corinthian College certainly helped the for-profit college industry to top all other sectors in enrollment losses that year.

 Still, this trend may not entirely be a referendum on for-profit college.
 Instead, a case may be made that the market has simply shifted.

 For-profit colleges did pave the way for the mainstreaming of online education.
-That for-profits like Corinthian squandered the public’s trust has only helped non-profit public and private universities alike to make successful forays into online education.
+That for-profits like Corinthian College and Trump University squandered the public’s trust has only helped non-profit public and private universities alike to make successful forays into online education.

 Greater competition has genuinely impacted the bottom line among for-profit schools, as regionally accredited universities ascend within the online market.
-For instance, says Inside Higher Ed, private nonprofit Southern New Hampshire University projects an online enrollment of 36,000 students this year, a remarkable 100 percent increase over the last two years.
+For instance, says Inside Higher Ed, private nonprofit Southern New Hampshire University projected an online enrollment of 36,000 students in 2016, a remarkable 100 percent increase over the previous two years.